distributed-system-analysis/pbench/agent/tool-scripts/README.md

 up and running, this phase is started first (required), and is ended before the Tool Meister sub-system is shut down (required).
-The `pbench-init-tools` CLI interface begins the "persistent" tools phase, and the `pbench-end-tools` closes out the phase.
+The `pbench-init-tools` CLI interface begins the "persistent" tools phase, and the `pbench-end-tools` CLI interface closes out the phase.
 More about "persistent" tools below.

 The second phase is for executing all the "transient" tools (described below).
 This phase must be started after the "persistent" tools phase begins, and must